Chosei Kawakami

 Chosei Kawakami (10 April 1895 - 1 September 1972) was a Japanese painter and print maker.
 He is better known as Sumio Kawakami (川上澄生).
 His work was part of the painting event in the art competition at the 1932 Summer Olympics.

 Biography

 Kawakami was born in Yokohama, but his family moved to Tokyo when he was three.
 He learned to draw from Shôdai Tameshige (1863-1951) at the Aoyama Junior High School (Aoyama Gakuin Chûtôbu).
 He made his first print in 1912: and adaptation of a frontispiece drawn by the playwright Mokutarô Kinoshita (木下杢太郎 1885-1945) for a play called "Izumiya Dyeing Shop" (Izumiya somemono-ten: 和泉屋染物店).
 He was quite inventive:

 To make his print — a woman with a traditional chignon hair-style who peers out from underneath a Western umbrella — Kawakami used a sharpened umbrella stay to carve the block.
 Moreover, he printed the inked block with a makeshift rubbing tool — an ashtray wrapped in a handkerchief.

+Notwithstanding the limits of such improvised tools, the resulting image already captured what would prove to be Kawakami's lifelong theme: the curious, often amusing combination of people and objects from East and West within a single image.
+Kawakami was fascinated by the amusing encounters and bizarre misunderstandings that occurred when the first foreigners arrived in Japan, an interest reflected in many of his prints.